robertpataki/blog.robertpataki.com/source/_posts/2014-12-19-generator-sizzle.markdown

 ```
 </div>

 As you can see it's the usual Yeoman stuff: `app` and `dist` folders for your source code, and the compiled output.
-There are also the regular Yeoman config filesm and the project's dependency manifests.
+There are also the regular Yeoman config files, and the project's dependency manifests.

 The only noticeable thing here is the `secret.json` file, which is used for SSH deployment via Grunt - I will talk about this one later.